-This can be implemented in a non-commercial way through the blog, as guides, or as resources.
+This can be implemented in a non-commercial way through the blog, as guides, or as additional resources.

-As mentioned before, NAP consistency is important as the directory listings and citations we build aren’t just used by search engines.
-Potential customers find them, too.
+As mentioned before, NAP consistency is important as the directory listings, and citations we build aren’t just used by search engines.
+Potential customers find these details, too.

 From experience, inconsistent NAP can be caused by a number of human errors and business changes, including:

-- Changing business address and not updating previously built citations, directory listings, etc.
+- Changing the business address and not updating previously built citations, directory listings, etc.